Alex SouthmaydBoston, MA

 - Boston University (grad)

-Alex holds 99th-percentile scores on the SAT and the GRE, scoring perfect 800s on the Reading and Writing sections of the SAT as well as a perfect 170 on the Verbal section of the GRE.
+Alex holds 99th-percentile scores on the SAT and the GRE, having scored perfect 800s on the Reading and Writing sections of the SAT as well as a perfect 170 on the Verbal section of the GRE.
 He attended Amherst College and taught English language arts for two years as a Teach for America corps member.
 He earned his Master of Education from Boston University.

 Alex found his love for teaching early on.
 As a middle schooler, he founded a small tutoring company called Kids Tutor Kids that sold educational materials and offered paid and pro bono peer tutoring services for other kids.
 He discovered a penchant for writing during his high school years, and he spent the better part of his junior year at Groton School writing what would become a published, 190-page self-empowerment guide for adolescents entitled Brain Snacks for Teens on the Go!
 50 Smart Ideas to Turbo-Charge Your Life.

 While at Amherst College, Alex was selected as a peer tutor for the French and psychology departments.
 After class, he worked as a lead reading mentor in an Amherst-affiliated literacy organization called Reader to Reader, where he helped organize book drives, tutored local K-12 students, and managed other reading mentors in the fulfillment of their tutoring duties.

 After graduating from Amherst, Alex joined Teach for America and taught 7th-grade English language arts and creative writing.
 During his Teach for America commitment, he held a number of leadership positions in his school and earned his Master of Education in the fields of curriculum and teaching.
 Following the completion of his two-year commitment, he took a position with tech giant Lyft, where he currently oversees driver growth for the New England territory.